fontlabcom/getgo-fonts/getgo-fonts/apache/zotoserif/zotoserif-lao.md

-## Coto Serif Lao
+## Zoto Serif Lao

-Coto Serif Lao is a design for the Lao script.
+Zoto Serif Lao is a design for the Lao script.

 It contains 166 glyphs and 2 OpenType features, and supports 120 characters from the Unicode blocks: Lao, Basic Latin.